JakeSteam/blog-personal/_posts/2024-01-06-berlin-reviews.md

 I really appreciate the combination of historical information underground, surreal sculpture above ground, and the areas where it overlaps (parts of the underground).
 A moving memorial.

-*Note: No Google Maps review available, as "This place is currently more likely to receive content that violates Google’s policies.
+*Note: No Google Maps review available, as "This place is currently more likely to receive content that violates Google's policies.
 To prevent this, Google has turned off posting."!*

 ### Mall of Berlin ★★★★✰